raja-ar/Ninrox/README.md

 ### On Java IDE (Eclipse):

-Install the Android SDK from http://developer.android.com/sdk/index.html
+1.Install the Android SDK from http://developer.android.com/sdk/index.html

-Install ADT plugin by following the instructions below:
+2.Install ADT plugin by following the instructions below:

   * Start Eclipse, then select Help > Install New Software.
   * Click Add, in the top-right corner.
   * In the Add Repository dialog that appears, enter "ADT Plugin" for the Name and the following URL for the Location: https://dl-ssl.google.com/android/eclipse/
   * Click OK.
   * If you have trouble acquiring the plugin, try using "http" in the Location URL, instead of "https" (https is preferred for security reasons).
   * In the Available Software dialog, select the checkbox next to Developer Tools and click Next.
   * In the next window, you'll see a list of the tools to be downloaded.
 Click Next.
   * Read and accept the license agreements, then click Finish.
   * If you get a security warning saying that the authenticity or validity of the software can't be established, click OK.
   * When the installation completes, restart Eclipse.

-For info more about its installation visit: http://developer.android.com/sdk/installing/installing-adt.html
+  * For info more about its installation visit: http://developer.android.com/sdk/installing/installing-adt.html

+3.Import the project as any other project.

+Hope you enjoy the game